reconmap/reconmap/README.md

 2. After this, open your browser at http://localhost:5500

+## How to run on Kubernetes

+Please visit https://github.com/reconmap/k8s-deployment for instructions on how to run Reconmap on a Kubernetes cluster.

 ## How to contribute

 We are glad you are thinking about contributing to this project.
 All help is hugely appreciated.